 Stress is not avoidable

-The human body is constantly exposed to physical stress for example if you are just walking down the street your feet are absorbing stress from the pavement.
-The same is true of the human mind, interacting with other people and dealing with the challenges of daily life will always cause psychological stress.
-It is therefore impossible to actually avoid stress.
+Since even minor activities and movements cause stress, it is therefore impossible to completely avoid it.
 In fact, if you do try to avoid one stress you will often expose yourself to another stress which may or may not be worse than the original stress.
 For example if you were to try to avoid the stress that walking down the street inflicts on your body you may be causing extra stress by reducing the amount of exercise that you are undertaking.
 What you can do, however, is improve the way you handle stress and though sometimes it is possible to avoid a certain stressor I think that the main focus should be on how you improve the way that you handle stress.

 The physics of stress

 It is possible to use Newton’s laws of physics to explain how physical stress is generated.